wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our twelfth edition, [Works Ahead: Radiator](/archive/2024-worksahead) took place in May: eight very different artists (Ash Cox, chris brown, E.M.
 Parry, Heather Alice, ITZATNA, Jamil Keating, Kelvin Atmadibrata, Lauren Greer) came together for an informal evening sharing of Live Art at <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">MMU Grosvenor East</a>, before they embarked on a path of shared exploration… See [images](/galleries/2024-woah).

 #### 2025
-Our thirteenth Works Ahead returns to <a href="https://contactmcr.com" target="_blank">Contact</a> in May, with a double bill from artists Adèle Le Gallez & Martha Pailing — further details to follow in March…
+Our thirteenth Works Ahead returns to <a href="https://contactmcr.com" target="_blank">Contact</a> in May, with a double bill from artists Adèle Le Gallez and Martha Pailing… (Further details to follow.)

 Works Ahead 2025 commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported using public funding by Arts Council England.<br>Works Ahead Project Mentor: Peader Kirk
 <a href="http://worksahead.org" target="_blank">WorksAhead.org</a>